Budgeting Approaches: Bottom-Up vs. Top-Down

 The following three aspects determine which budgeting approach to employ:

-For short-term planning, firms tend to use both approaches and compare them in order to triangulate the results.
-This means that, ideally, the bottom-up and the top-down method should agree on similar projections.
-In our example, Spaceland’s management should agree on revenue expectations for the next year in the range between $180,000 and $200,000.
-More often than not, organizations will take the average of the two.
+For short-term planning, firms typically compare both approaches to triangulate the results—meaning that the bottom-up and top-down methods should agree on similar projections.
+In our example, Spaceland’s management should agree on revenue expectations for the next year between $180,000 and $200,000.
+Organizations will often take the average of the two.